 Summer schools and language camps are popular across the UK and Europe and are great for first-time teachers looking to gain some EFL teaching experience.
 Opportunities are available from Easter onwards.
 Language camps can be found all over Europe including Spain, France Italy and Finland.
 The majority of summer school work is paid, but you will find the odd voluntary summer school placement.
 Meals and accommodation are normally provided.

-Browse current summer school and language camp jobs /tefl-jobs/
+Browse current summer school and language camp jobs /tefl-jobs-centre/